ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/ExternalDistributed.md

 # ExternalDistributed {#externaldistributed}

-The `ExternalDistributed` engine allows to perform `SELECT` and `INSERT` queries on data that is stored on a remote servers MySQL or PostgreSQL.
+The `ExternalDistributed` engine allows to perform `SELECT` queries on data that is stored on a remote servers MySQL or PostgreSQL.
 Accepts [MySQL](../../../engines/table-engines/integrations/mysql.md) or [PostgreSQL](../../../engines/table-engines/integrations/postgresql.md) engines as an argument so sharding is possible.

 ## Creating a Table {#creating-a-table}